 Question: Would the city like the submissions to be simple responses in either a letter of intent, an email reply to those points or a Word document, or are you looking for a presentation on our offer and proposal for the site?

 Answer: The most important consideration is that your submission clearly responds to all of the information listed under the “Proposal Submission” tab.

 With regard to format, we would welcome a PDF overview of your proposal (i.e. proposed development scale and features, timeline, alignment with City of Bellevue objectives and Sound Transit requirements, etc.) and the key business terms (i.e. financial assumptions, risk allocation, etc.).
 The greater the level of clarity and completeness demonstrated in your proposal, the better our ability to evaluate it.
 We anticipate that a successful submission would look similar in level of detail to what might be submitted to a full property development RFP.

 Question: What level of affordability is required?
 Will it qualify for MFTE?

 Answer: The City's affordability goals are included in the "North Stars" document in the Supporting Materials tab.
-The goal of 50% of all units affordable at 30-60% AMI reflects City staff's analysis of the type and scale of affordable housing which is most needed in the community.
+The goal of 50 percent of all units affordable at 30-60 percent AMI reflects City staff's analysis of the type and scale of affordable housing which is most needed in the community.
 We recognize that meeting this affordability goal on these properties, in combination with all of the other requirements, may be aspirational.
 Our intention is to maximize the number of affordable units delivered.

 Proposals for these properties may qualify for MFTE, including a potential density bonus of up to 1.25 FAR.
 Additionally, any MFTE units proposed as part of your proposal may be considered as one component of meeting the City’s affordable housing objectives for the site.
 For full guidelines on the City’s MFTE program, visit our Housing Affordability page.